Pittsworth, Queensland: History

-The European settlement of the area was greatly aided by the arrival of the railway in 1887 and the transition from large to smaller holdings and from sheep to dairy farming.

 Beauaraba State School opened on 5 May 1882.
 On 4 November 1889, it was renamed Pittsworth State School.
 At the 50th anniversary celebrations in 1932, "there was a large attendance, and 50 or more trees were planted.
-Mr. W. P. Adam, who for 14 years was head teacher of the school, but is now retired, called the roll of the school of 50 years ago, and the following-answered "present":—-Percy Cornford, William Carter.
+Mr. W. P. Adam, who for 14 years was head teacher of the school, but is now retired, called the roll of the school of 50 years ago, and the following-answered "present": Percy Cornford, William Carter.
 J. Muir, W. Muir, a Kirkup, and Mrs. J. Oarliach."
 From 3 February 1958 the school also offered secondary education, until a separate secondary school opened in 1967.
 The school celebrated its 100th anniversary in 1982 with the publication of a history of the school.

 Beauaraba Post Office opened on 1 November 1882 (a receiving office had been open from 1880).
 It was renamed Pittsworth in 1886.